GE

 Headline plan fees miss two costs that hit international investors and dividend-focused portfolios hardest.

 Foreign exchange: ii Core charges 0.75% on every conversion.
 A US-share-heavy investor buying $20,000 in dividend stocks and selling later pays 0.75% × $20,000 × 2 = $300 in FX over a single round trip.
 Plus drops this to 0.75% on the first £50,000 then 0.25%; Premium is a flat 0.25%.
-Compare with Trading 212's 0.15% spread or InvestEngine's free FX on most ETFs and the gap is material for active US traders.
+Compare with Trading 212's 0.15% spread or InvestEngine's free FX on most ETFs, and the gap matters for any active US trader.
+Fidelity charges 1.0% on FX up to £25,000 then 0.5% — meaning ii Plus beats Fidelity for any investor converting more than ~£10,000 to USD per year.

-For a dividend-focused portfolio, this single cost can flip the platform comparison.
+For a dividend-focused portfolio, this single cost can flip the comparison.
 A 30-stock UK income portfolio worth £80,000 at ii Core costs £71.88 + (120 × £0.99) = £190.68/year.
-The same portfolio at HL costs £80,000 × 0.35% = £280 (capped at £150 if all in shares — actual cost £150 + £6.95 dealing = £156.95 for any one trade) plus free dividend reinvestment.
+The same portfolio at HL costs £80,000 × 0.35% = £280, but with the £150 share cap the actual custody is £150 + dealing = roughly £157/year plus free dividend reinvestment.
 HL's share cap inverts the comparison for share-only income portfolios above ~£40,000.

 Important information